-Due to certain confidentiality provisions that apply to asylees and refugees, [\[41\]](#) USCIS cannot release any information contained in or pertaining to Form I-730 petitions until USCIS verifies the identity of the requestor of information and the requestor's authorization to receive the protected information.
-The petitioner or their authorized representative may request information on the petition.
+Due to certain confidentiality provisions that apply to asylees and refugees,[\[52\]](#) USCIS cannot release any information contained in or pertaining to Form I-730 petitions until USCIS verifies the identity of the requestor of information and the requestor's authorization to receive the protected information.
+The petitioner or his or her authorized representative may request information on the petition.
 USCIS must verify identity and authorization before responding to any inquiry, expedite request, referral, or other communication related to the Form I-730 petition.
 After identity and authorization verification, USCIS Contact Center personnel may respond to inquiries.

-Form I-730 petitioners or their authorized representatives may request customer service via the USCIS Contact Center at 1-800-375-5283 (TTY: 1-800-767-1833).
-To access Contact Center services, petitioners or their authorized representatives calling about Form I-730 should have their receipt notice(s) on hand for reference during the call.
-They should also have a copy of the pending or approved petition that they are calling about readily available, if possible.
+A Form I-730 petitioner or his or her authorized representatives may request customer service via the USCIS Contact Center at 1-800-375-5283 (TTY: 1-800-767-1833).
+To access Contact Center services, a petitioner or his or her authorized representatives calling about Form I-730 should have his or her receipt notice(s) on hand for reference during the call.
+A petitioner or his or her authorized representative should also have a copy of the pending or approved petition that they are calling about readily available, if possible.